Coronavirus Chicago: Mayor Lightfoot details efforts to alleviate COVID-19 impact in Latino community

-CHICAGO (WLS) -- Mayor Lori Lightfoot held press conference Wednesday afternoon to provide an update on the efforts of the Racial Equality Rapid Response Team to deal with the impact of COVID-19 on the Latino community.
+Mayor Lori Lightfoot held a press conference Wednesday afternoon to provide an update on the efforts of the Racial Equality Rapid Response Team to deal with the impact of COVID-19 on the Latino community.

-Mayor Lightfoot said 37 percent of Chicago's COVID-19 cases are Latino and 25 percent deaths are Latino.
-This is up from a month ago when Latinos made up 14 percent of cases and 19 percent of deaths.
+Four weeks ago, Latinos accounted for 14% of Chicago's COVID-19 cases and 19% of the deaths.
+Now, the community makes up 37% of the cases and 25% of the fatalities, Lightfoot said.

+Chicago Department of Public Health Commissioner Dr. Allison Arwady said as a city currently has 26,611 cases and 1096 deaths, up from 5,043 cases and 118 deaths one month ago.

 Coronavirus in Illinois: Latest news on COVID-19 cases, Chicago area impact